Vehicle Registration and Permit Parking

-Visitors needing accessible/handicapped parking are now required to get a NEW UT Daily Accessible/Handicapped Parking Permit.
+Visitors needing accessible parking are now required to get a UT Daily Accessible Parking Permit.

-Visitors need to provide the following in order to park at the University of Tennessee Knoxville:
+Visitors need to provide the following to park at the University of Tennessee Knoxville:

 Daily Accessible permits are available at Circle Park and the Parking & Transit Services offices at 2121 Stephenson Dr (located off Neyland Dr & Joan Cronan Way)

-The permit is valid in all marked campus accessible/handicapped spaces and all campus unreserved spaces and has no fee
+The permit is valid in all marked campus accessible spaces and all campus unreserved spaces and has no fee

 Please note: Circle Park unreserved spaces are still limited to 45 minutes

-After 5 pm – The accessible/handicapped parking plate/hangtag is sufficient
+After 5:00 p.m. – The accessible parking plate/hangtag is sufficient

 Sales & Service

-Parking permits for sales and service representatives (“vendors”) are available directly from the Parking and Transit Services offices at a cost of $170.00 (annually) or $5.00 per day.
-Vendors must provide a letter from their company requesting access to park in campus lots in order to receive a permit.
+Parking permits for sales and service representatives (“vendors”) are available directly from the Parking and Transit Services offices for $180.00 (annually) or $5.00 per day.
+Vendors must provide a letter from their company requesting access to park in campus lots to receive a permit.
 Vendors with this parking permit may park in all unreserved staff areas only while on university business.
 Sales and service permits are valid for occasional parking only and should not be used to park daily on campus.

-Parking permits for contractors working on University of Tennessee construction or repair projects can be purchased upon approval after completing the Contractor Parking Request Form.
+Parking permits for contractors working on the University of Tennessee construction or repair projects can be purchased upon approval after completing the Contractor Parking Request Form.
 Each request will be evaluated by the Parking and Transit Services office.
-Contractor permits are used to park daily in assigned campus lots at a cost of $30 per month.
+Contractor permits are used to park daily in assigned campus lots for $31.50 per month.

 2016 Revisions to Accessible Parking Permit Regulations

-The revised policy will require vehicles operated by students, faculty, and staff who need accessible/handicapped parking to purchase and display a dual registration, which includes:
+The revised policy will require vehicles operated by students, faculty, and staff who need accessible parking to purchase and display a dual registration, which includes:

-- a valid state-issued accessible/handicapped placard or license plate
+- a valid state-issued accessible placard or license plate

 - UT-issued Accessible permit (such as the Staff Accessible listed below)